hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 ***
 ***

-# 8.5 Passing Any Amount of Arguments
+# 8.5 Passing Arbitrary Numbers (As Many As You Want) of Arguments
 Sometimes, you don't know the function will receive how many arguments
 * Python function allows you to collect as many as arguments you want
 * For example, a function to make a pizza, it needs to take many toppings